-Women hold a key position in the life of a nation to introduce it with the concept of self-realization and a sense of nationhood (Scriver, 2010, p.
-1-31) which might enable them to structure themselves on sound footings.
-Quran (24: 30, 31 reveals Almighty's message for the believing men and women to behave with Coyness and modesty.
-In the latter verse (31) HeSWT addresses only women to reduce some of their vision (keep veil).
-He makes it obligatory for them as said in the beginning of the Surah.
-He further orders them to "guard their private parts and not expose their adornment except that which [necessarily] appears thereof and to wrap [a portion of] their headcovers over their chests.
-The order continues as to cover well by putting a part of their shawl (Jalabeeb) over their upper body and avoid uncovering their embellishment but to those other than their other half
+Women hold a key position in the life of a nation to introduce it with the concept of self-realization and a sense of nationhood (Scriver, 2010) which might enable them to structure themselves on sound footings.
+Qur'ān (24: 30, 31) reveals Almighty's message for the believing men and women to behave with Coyness and modesty.
+In the latter verse (31) He (SWT) addresses only women to reduce some of their vision (keep veil).
+He makes it obligatory for them as said in the beginning of the surah.
+He further orders them to "guard their private parts and not expose their adornment except that which [necessarily]

-&lt;sup>1Summera Malik, the corresponding author, is with the Department of Education, International Islamic University, Islamabad, Pakistan.
-Email: sum.malik123@yahoo.com
+&lt;sup>†Email: sum.malik123@yahoo.com